fabric8io/fabric8/docs/profiles.md

 To export the Fabric profiles you can use the [fabric:export](commands/fabric-export.html)

-         fabric:export
+         fabric:profile-export

-This command will export the whole registry to files.
+This command will export all the profiles to files.
 The default export location is the fabric/export folder under the karaf home directory.
 To change the default location you just need to specify the path as an argument:

-         fabric:export /path/to/my/export/location

-Of course the registry also contains runtime information which may be unneeded.
-You can choose initial znode from which the export will occur.
-For example to just keep the configuration data:

-         fabric:export -p /fabric/configs /path/to/my/export/location
+         fabric:profile-export /path/to/my/export/location

-You also have the option to include or exclude part of the registry using regular expression.

 In a similar way the import operation works.
 Please keep in mind that by default when creating a Fabric the [fabric:create](commands/fabric-create.html) command will import everything it finds in fabric/import under the karaf home folder.